Correia-jpv/fucking-awesome-angular/README.md

 * [ngx-crud](https://github.com/henryruhs/ngx-crud) - CRUD services in Angular with effortless aborting, caching and observing.
 * [ngx-simple-state-manager](https://github.com/notnikola1/ngx-simple-state-manager) - Component-bound simple to handle state managment that is accessible application wide with type support and an observer to handle any reactive state changes if and when needed.
 * [ngx-state-machine](https://github.com/state-management/ngx-state-machine) -  An Angular wrapper for the [simple-state-machine](https://www.npmjs.com/package/@state-management/simple-state-machine) library.
 It integrates the state machine into Angular applications by making the `StateMachine` injectable as a service.
+* [@ng-state/store](https://github.com/ng-state/store) - RxJS and Immer (or ImmutableJs) powered nested state management for Angular applications inspired by NgRx.
+It is simple, fast, reliable with no boilerplate.
+Supports signals and injectable actions.

 #### Storage